LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/meta_non_terminal_1.rst

 Declares meta-non-terminals, i.e., non-terminals that have arguments that will be called as non-terminals (or grammar rule bodies).
-An argument may also be a *closure* instead of a goal if the non-terminal uses the :ref:`methods_call_1` Logtalk built-in methods to construct and call the actual non-terminal from the closure and the additional arguments.
+An argument may also be a :term:`closure` instead of a goal if the non-terminal uses the :ref:`methods_call_1` Logtalk built-in methods to construct and call the actual non-terminal from the closure and the additional arguments.